-Date:\\\\\
+Date: -

 Your name

 Your school and/or position

 Place where you may be reached

 Address

 Phone

 Nature of your grievance.
-(Please describe the policy or action you believe may be in violation of Title IX or other civil rights statute: please identify any person(s) you believe may be responsible.)
+(Please destatute: please identify any person(s) violation of Title IX or other civil rights

-If others are affected by the possible violation, please give their names and/or positions.
+If others are affected by the possible violation, please give their r names and/or position ns.

-Please describe any corrective action you wish to see taken with regard to the possible violation.
-You may also provide other information relevant to this grievance.
+Please describe any corrective action information relevant to this grievance regard to the possible violation.
+You may also provide other

+D . -

-Signature of Grievant
+Signature of Grievant Date

-Date

-Signature of person receiving grievance
+Signature of person receiving grievan ce

-Date

-Location
+Location -